-- 16. There is therefore no doubt that Ticketmaster misleadingly uses the term "platinum" and distorts its meaning when it markets and sells its tickets to Class Members; - 17.
-The words Ticketmaster uses to communicate with the public certainly go through strenuous research and analysis by its marketing and legal teams, and not merely a coincidence.
-As a publicly traded multibillion-dollar corporation, Ticketmaster's

-- goal is to maximize profits for shareholders by selling more tickets at the highest prices possible.
+- and distorts its meaning when it markets and sells its tickets to Class Members; - 17.
+The words Ticketmaster uses to communicate with the public certainly goes through strenuous research and analysis by its marketing and legal teams, and not merely a coincidence.
+As a publicly-traded multibillion-dollar corporation Ticketmaster's goal is to maximize profits for shareholders by selling more tickets at the highest prices possible.
 Using the terms "platinum" enables Ticketmaster to achieve this objective; - 18.
-However, a "Platinum Official" ticket should always be for a better seat than a "Regular" ticket and not just a means for Ticketmaster to maximize profits at the expense of consumers, who are ultimately fans wishing to see a given performer live; - 19.
+However, a "Platinum Official" ticket should always be for a better seat than a "Regular" ticket and not just a means for Ticketmaster to maximize profits at the expense of consumers, who are ultimately fans wishing to see a given performer live: - 19.
 Given that the CPA is of public order and that Ticketmaster intentionally misleads consumers for their own financial gain, the damages to Class Members in this case is the aggregate of the price paid for "Platinum Official" tickets minus what these tickets would have been priced at, truthfully, as regular tickets, in addition to their claim for punitive damages.
-The Applicant's situation as alleged below is a perfect illustration as to how calculating damages is possible on a collective basis; - 19.1 The damages suffered by the Subclass Members are equal to the difference between the artificially inflated price that they paid for their tickets and the price that they should have paid in a competitive market system, had there not been an agreement between Ticketmaster and the event organizer(s) to fix a floor price for resale tickets (in other words, had they let fans resell their tickets for whatever price they wish, including at a loss, i.e. below the price they paid for the tickets, which would have enabled other consumers to purchase tickets at a less price below face value); - 20.
-The Applicant hereby calls upon the Defendants to preserve all data relevant to the present action, including but not limited to the contracts with producers, artists and venues, as well as the pricing schedules for all events (concerts, sporting, cultural, etc.), including all agreements with the event organizers to fix floor prices; - 21.
-It is safe for Applicant to assume that Ticketmaster has generated gross sales in the millions of dollars while continuing to engage in these prohibited practices; - 22.
-Therefore, the purpose of this class action is to obtain: - a) an injunction ordering the Defendants to modify their platforms (mobile and desktop) and to cease the prohibited business practices; - b) compensation in the amounts overcharged by the Defendants for "Platinum Official" tickets; - c) punitive damages for Class Members; and - d) compensatory damages, in an amount to be determined on the merits following an expertise, on account of the aggregate of the damages suffered as a result of the floor price-fixing agreements between Ticketmaster and the event organizers.
+The Applicant's situation as alleged below is a perfect illustration as to how calculated damages is possible on a collective basis; - 20.
+The Applicant hereby calls upon the Defendants to preserve all data relevant to the present action, including but not limited to the contracts with producers and venues, as well as the pricing schedules for all events (concerts, sporting, cultural, etc.); - 21.
+It is safe for Applicant to assume that Ticketmaster have generated gross sales in the millions of dollars while continuing to engage in this prohibited practice; - 22.
+Therefore, the purpose of this class action is to obtain: - a) an injunction ordering the Defendants to modify their platforms (mobile and desktop) and to cease the prohibited business practice; - b) compensation in the amounts overcharged by the Defendants for "Platinum Official" tickets: - c) punitive damages for Class Members.